Tips to Protect Your Attic From Water Damage

 Go into your attic and check the wood and insulation for water spots, discoloration, and mold.
 Any of these can indicate water damage.
 The same goes if your attic smells musty.

-If you do find water damage in your attic, you need to act right away by seeking help from a professional water damage restoration service.
-Immediate action will prevent further damage and, if it hasn’t already occurred, limit the potential for mold growth
+If you do find water damage in your attic, you need to act right away by seeking help from a professional water damage cleanup and restoration service.
+Immediate action will prevent further damage and, if it hasn’t already occurred, limit the potential for mold growth.

 With help from water damage restoration professionals, not only will the damage itself be addressed but so will the source of the damage.
 Your attic will be cleaned, dried, and restored to its original condition.
 Any resulting odors and mold growth are also removed.